yamamoto-febc/terraform/website/source/docs/providers/sacloud/r/disk.html.markdown

 page_title: "SakuraCloud: sacloud_disk"
 sidebar_current: "docs-sacloud-resource-disk"
 description: |-
   Provides a SakuraCloud Disk resource.
-This can be used to create, and delete Disk records.
+This can be used to create, and delete Disk .
 ---

 # sakuracloud\_disk

 Provides a SakuraCloud Disk resource.
-This can be used to create, and delete Disk records.
+This can be used to create, and delete Disk .

 ## Example Usage